Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Introduction

 \section{Introduction}

-With the increasing importance of online media platforms in our day-to-day lives, detecting hateful and abusive content has become necessary to prevent the pollution of online platforms by problematic and malicious users.
-Automatic detection of hateful and abusive content has recently received significant attention from the research community.
-Currently, most existing works evaluate their models using a test train split, where the model is sequentially trained and then tested independently on each dataset.
-However, several recent works \citep{10.1145/3331184.3331262, swamy-etal-2019-studying} raise concerns over the poor generalization performance of such existing models when applied to a hate speech dataset gathered separately from the dataset used in training the model.
+With the increasing prevalence of online media platforms in our day-to-day lives, detecting hateful and abusive content has become necessary to prevent the pollution of online platforms by problematic and malicious users~\citep{Schneider2023}.
+Automatic detection of such harmful content has recently received significant attention from the research community.
+Currently, most existing works evaluate their models \emph{in context} using train-test splits: the model is sequentially trained and then tested on the same dataset.
+However, several recent works \citep{10.1145/3331184.3331262, swamy-etal-2019-studying,yin2021generalisable,FORTUNA2021102524} raised concerns over the poor generalization performance of such existing models when applied to hate speech datasets other than those used to train the model.
 This poor performance persists even for datasets gathered from the same platform.

-A key challenge is the lack of a universally agreed-upon definition of hate speech specific enough to be operationalized.
-There are many facets to hateful and abusive speech, such as racism, sexism, ableism, bullying, harassment, incitement of violence, and extremism.
-Most prior work concerned with hate speech detection concentrate on specific facets, which translates to differences in the labeling criteria.
-Therefore, each dataset captures only a fraction of the hate speech domain, causing models trained on single datasets to generalize poorly on datasets concerned with other facets.
+A key challenge in building generalizable models is the lack of a universally agreed-upon definition of hate speech that is specific enough to be operationalized.
+There are many hateful and abusive speech facets (dubbed in this work as \emph{domains}), such as racism, sexism, ableism, bullying, harassment, incitement of violence, and extremism.
+Most prior works concerned with hate speech detection concentrate on specific domains, which translates to differences in the labeling criteria.
+As a result, each dataset captures only a fraction of the hate speech, partially explaining why models trained on single datasets generalize poorly to other datasets concerned with other domains.

+\textbf{Problem Statement.} The work presents a method for training hate speech detection models that account for multiple definitions of hate speech.
+Given the absence of a universally agreed-upon definition, existing works leverage machine learning models to estimate what constitutes hate speech.
+Such models learn from labeled data what represents hate speech, therefore shifting the difficulty from defining hate speech to assembling representative datasets.
+Due to how they are built---typically using human labelers in a narrow domain--such datasets will always suffer from sample size and labeling biases.
+As a result, the trained hate speech classifiers are unlikely to generalize to new domains and datasets.